giriaryan694-a11y/ARYWIPE/README.md

 ## 🔒 **About The Project**

-ARYWIPE is a cross-platform data destruction utility designed for **permanent, irreversible deletion** of sensitive information.
+ARYWIPE is a cross‑platform data destruction utility designed for **permanent, irreversible deletion** of sensitive information.
 Unlike ordinary deletion methods that leave recoverable traces, ARYWIPE uses **multi-layer sanitization**, **cryptographic shredding**, and **anti-forensic techniques** to eliminate any meaningful recovery path.

 This tool is intended for: